michelin/kafkactl/README.md

   user/producer_byte_rate: 204800
 ```

-- **count/topics** is the maximum number of deployable topics
+- `count/topics` is the maximum number of deployable topics
-- **count/partitions** is the maximum number of deployable partitions
+- `count/partitions` is the maximum number of deployable partitions
-- **count/connectors** is the maximum number of deployable connectors
+- `count/connectors` is the maximum number of deployable connectors
-- **disk/topics** is the maximum size of all topics.
+- `disk/topics** is the maximum size of all topics.
 It is computed from the sum of _retention.bytes_ * _number of partitions_ of all topics.
 Unit of measure accepted is byte (B), kibibyte (KiB), mebibyte (MiB), gibibyte (GiB)
-- **user/consumer_byte_rate** is the consumer network bandwith quota before throttling.
+- `user/consumer_byte_rate` is the consumer network bandwith quota before throttling.
 Expressed in bytes/sec
-- **user/producer_byte_rate** is the producer network bandwith quota before throttling.
+- `user/producer_byte_rate` is the producer network bandwith quota before throttling.
 Expressed in bytes/sec

 # CI/CD

-Kafkactl can be run in CI/CD using the [Docker image](https://hub.docker.com/repository/docker/michelin/kafkactl).
+Kafkactl can be easily integrated into a CI/CD pipeline using the [Docker image](https://hub.docker.com/repository/docker/michelin/kafkactl) available on Docker Hub.

 ```yaml
 kafkactl: